Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data

 We consider the following inverse problem to compare the EnCMF with the EnKF and the ideal Bayesian filter.
 Given a one-dimensional {\rv} $\rvQ^f\sim\mathcal{N}(0,2^2)$ and the following nonlinear observation map,

-the task is to evaluate the Bayesian posterior for different values of the observation $\widehat{y}$.
-We solve the problem using the EnCMF and gEnKF and compare their assimilated ensembles with the Bayesian posterior in terms of three statistical characteristics: mean, variance, and density.
-The observation map considered here is nonlinear; therefore, instead of using the original EnKF, we employ its generalized version, as explained in Remark \ref{remark:generalized_linear_filter}.
+the task is to evaluate the Bayesian posterior for different values of the observation $\yob$.
+We solve the problem using the EnCMF and {EnKF} and compare their updated ensembles with the Bayesian posterior in terms of three statistical characteristics: mean, variance, and PDF.
+The observation map considered here is nonlinear; therefore, we employ Eq.~(\ref{eq:kalman_general_form}) for computing Kalman gain.
+For this simple problem, we use the likelihood-based approach, explained in Appendix~\ref{appendix:likelihood_approach}, for approximating the conditional mean (Eqs.~(\ref{eq:ll_cm},~\ref{eq:ll_cm_next})) and implementing the EnCMF (Eq.~(\ref{eq:ll_encmf})).
+A large ensemble size of 10000 is selected to minimize statistical errors.

-For this simple problem, the map $\phi_{ \rvQ^f}$ of the CM is evaluated using Eq.~(\ref{eq:conditional_mean}) by employing the Monte Carlo (MC) method with 10000 samples.
-We refer to Eq.~(\ref{eq:kalman_general_form}) and apply the MC method with the same number of samples as before to approximate the Kalman gain.
-For comparison, Fig.~\ref{fig:ce_1d} depicts the CM map $\phi_{ \rvQ^f}$ with its linear approximation, which is obtained using Eq.~(\ref{eq:linear_approximation_ce}).
-We observe an important error in the linear approximation.
-Consequently, a significant bias between the means of the assimilated ensemble of the gEnKF and the Bayesian posterior is predicted.
+We refer to Eq.~(\ref{eq:kalman_general_form}) and apply the MC method with the same ensemble size to approximate the Kalman gain.
+For comparison, Fig.~\ref{fig:ce_1d} depicts the CM map $\phi_{ \rvQ^f}$ with its linear approximation, obtained using Eq.~(\ref{eq:linear_approximation_ce}).
+We observe a significant error in the linear approximation.
+Consequently, a significant bias between the means of the updated ensemble of the {EnKF} and the Bayesian posterior is predicted.